craftzdog/react-native-android-webview-no-suggestions/README.md

 # React Native Android WebView With No Suggestions

-This custom WebView hides text suggetions whtn the input method is latin (English) on Android.
+This custom WebView hides text suggetions when the input method is latin (English) on Android.

 ## Getting started